Poseidon-ZKP/merkle-forest/README.md

 ```

 With the new elastic group design. the original huge [Merkle tree membership circuit](https://github.com/semaphore-protocol/semaphore/blob/main/packages/circuits/tree.circom) can be reduced to
-* a smaller Merkle tree membership circuit, which outputs a root
+* a smaller Merkle tree membership circuit, which out=puts a root
 * find the output root in a look-up table

+### Elastic Privacy Guarantee

 this actually provide "elastic gurantee", suppose the follow cases:
 1. user provide the "treeId" of elastic group, and merkle proof of that tree, get a minium grantee.